mackelab/critical_retina/README.md

 To get started, change base_dir.m to the name of the directory that the code is sitting in, run startup.m to set the path, and run one of the demo-files in the demo-folder.

 Much of this code was developed in collaboration with---or even by--- the co-authors on the various manuscript.
 Feel free to use the code, but please acknowledge the source and paper appropriately if you are using it for a publication.

 If you notice a bug, want to request a feature, or have a question or feedback, please make use of the issue-tracking capabilities of the repository.
-We love to hear from people using our code.
+We love to hear from people using our code-- please send an email to info@mackelab.org

 ## Publications